-For people with recurring athlete’s foot, the best option is garlic, which is loaded with a powerful substance called ajojene that kills fungus that cause itching, flaking, and redness.
+For people with recurring athlete’s foot, the best option is garlic, which is loaded with a powerful substance called ajoene that kills the fungus that causes itching, flaking, and redness.
 Since the early times, garlic has been a vital source of antibacterial and anti-inflammatory treatments.

 To make garlic soak, cut one large garlic into small pieces and put in lukewarm water.
 Allow 10 to 15 minutes before soaking your feet or affected area.
 Relax and soak for an hour.
 Do this once or twice daily until itching, redness and skin flaking are gone.

 To prepare garlic oil, mince or grind 1 medium garlic and add a teaspoon of olive oil.
 Clean the affected area before liberally applying garlic oil.
 Leave for 30 minutes to an hour.
 Repeat 3 times daily.